 The breath of life

-Some of the early osteopaths called the craniosacral rhythm: The Breath of Life.
+William Garner Sutherland called the craniosacral rhythm: The Breath of Life.
 It is the energy, the power that maintains our life.
-Once a baby is born and suckles on the breast we can detect that life force.
+Once a baby is born and suckles on the breast it is believed that the craniosacral rhythm starts a slow wave-like motion.
 Once day, a close friend phoned me to ask for help.
 The builders working on a block of flats in Brighton had see someone fall from a third floor windown.
 It was her nephew.
-Without hesitation I said that I would make the journey over 100 miles, to see him.
+Without hesitation, I said that I would make the journey over 100 miles, to see him.
 It was one of those Winter stoms in which a series of deep troughs of low pressure swept over the South of England.
 The wind was force 11, over 70 mph.
 When I arrived, the wind had peaked, so I found my way to his hospital bed.
-His body lay still, a fractured pelvis and broken back.
+His body lay still, as he suffered a fractured pelvis and broken back.
 His aunt and I sat beside him while I placed my hands gently on his chest and head.
 Tuning into the craniosacral rhythm, it felt weak and struggling.
 We watched and waited for two hours.
 Then his eyes opened and he recognised us.
-He is now a strong young man, living in Athens with his caring Bulgarian family.
+He is now a strong young man, practising an active life cared for his loving family.

 Another time before then, a friend phoned me to ask if I would visit her husband.
 She did not know who else to ask.
 We walked into the critical care ward to see him.
 An oxygen mask covered his mouth, tubes all over his chest and torso.
 I asked a doctor’s permission to touch him.
 He said that I could do what I like.
 It was possible that he might die that night.
 We sat by his bed, again with my hands on his chest.
 I could not go near his head.
 We watched the blood pressure monitor.
 It was slowly dropping past 60/40.
 During that two hours his blood pressure went from 60/40 to 127/80.
 Every morning for 10 days I got up and went into the critical care ward to see him.
 His wife faithfully visited every day as well.
 For an hour each morning I followed the craniosacral rhythm.
 Sometimes I spent time gently pumping the lungs via the ribs.
 His wedding ring was jammed onto the left hand.
 To reduce the swelling I pumped the lymph glands in the armpit and stroked the fingers.
 They removed the ring.
 Before one session I watched the nurses take his oxygen saturation level; It was 14%.
 After the hour they re-checked and it was 28%.
 I heard someone say that was not possible.
 His wife and I talked with him and always included him in the conversation.
 After 10 days the consultant came round with his students to re-assess the situation.
 He was going to send our friend, still unconcious, to another hospital to have his lungs pumped.
 They carefully examined him.
 To their amazement the lungs were clear.
 Soon afterwards he was sent him home to continue the recovery and enjoy his allotment.